 Use of the term “canon” has long been subject to debate within the study of early Christianity, as scholars often discuss precisely when the Christian New Testament canon came into existence.
 Among modern scholars three primary perspectives have emerged as to the meaning of canon.
 This post outlines these schools of thought.

+This post is part of the ongoing series examining Early Christian Authority.
 Use of the term “canon” has long been subject to debate among those studying the formation of the New Testament.
 The word itself comes from the Greek kanonikos, the basic meaning of which is “of one rule.”
 So a canon is something thatContinue reading “ECA: The Canon Debate”